Court Reporters in San Jose, CA

 How much does a court reporter cost in San Jose?

-Court reporting in San Jose typically costs $250-1,500+ per session per session, depending on duration, complexity, and turnaround requirements.
+Court reporting in San Jose typically costs $250-1,500+ per session, depending on duration, complexity, and turnaround requirements.
 Expedited transcripts and realtime feeds will cost more.

 What should I look for in a court reporter?